JWB65/GDSII/README.md

 # gds_c

-A simple library for work on a GDS II files used in the semiconductor industry.
+A simple library for reading and extracting polygons from a GDS II layout files used in the semiconductor industry.

 # Features

-* Extract polygons from a GDS II cell to a pointer array of polygon structures described below.
-The user of the library can use this pointer array for further work.
+* Extract polygons from a GDS II cell to a pointer array of custom polygon structures described below.
+The user of the library can use this pointer array for further programming work.
 * Write a the polygons in this pointer array to a newly created GDS II file.

 # How to add the library to your project